-Absolutely gorgeous Duchess Potatoes, yet so unbelievably easy to make!
+Absolutely gorgeous Duchess Potatoes that are unbelievably easy to make!

 We had a birthday meal last week as I mentioned in my Chimichurri post.
 The requested dinner was steak and potatoes but I didn’t want to do just regular ole’ baked potatoes and thought that something a little fancier might be appreciated by all, so I decided to serve these Duchess Potatoes.